Director Cheatle Resigns And State Police Testimony

 We could go back to that.

-So also, yes, my second point was not specific only to her testimony, for which we've discussed at length, and I understand the point of the case.
+So also, yes, my second point was not specific only to her testimony, for which we've discussed at length, and I understand the point.

 I'm in here.

-Can you guys have chat if you guys could hear that?
+It wasn't chat if you guys could hear me.

-I may have misunderstood something used in a hypothetical as things are looking at currently positioned as opposed to his own.
+I may have misunderstood something that he used in the hypothetical as things are currently positioned as opposed to his personal contention.

-And Myron, you don't even have to chat for him to hear me right now.
+And Myron, you don't even have to chat.

-This you guys know this dude's annoying as well.
+Just you guys know, this dude's annoying is healthy.

 I've heard no possibility for something more than a lone gunman.